cjhines7/MXCM---M3U-XMLTV-Channel-Matcher/README.md

 -   **🗂️ Category Management**: Remove entire groups/categories of channels from your M3U playlist with a few clicks.
 -   **▶️ Stream Testing**: Instantly test a channel's stream by opening it in your default media player (e.g., VLC).

+## 🛠️ Requirements

+-   Python 3.x
+-   The following Python libraries:
+    -   `requests`
+    -   `fuzzywuzzy`
+    -   `python-Levenshtein` (recommended for a significant performance boost with `fuzzywuzzy`)

+## 🚀 Installation

+1. Clone this repository or download the source code.
+2. Install the required Python libraries using pip:
+    ```bash
+    pip install requests fuzzywuzzy python-Levenshtein
+    ```
+3. You are ready to go!

 ## ⚙️ Configuration